olzhasar/whisper-api-queue/README.md

 This project requires Python version 3.11 and [`poetry`](https://python-poetry.org/) for dependency management.
 Make sure you have those installed

 The project currently runs on linux machines only because of the [openai whisper](https://github.com/openai/whisper) dependency.
-If you have MacOS or Windows, considering using virtual machines for development.
+If you have MacOS or Windows, consider using virtual machines for development.

 ### Set up